Frequently Asked Questions

 Nutritional Therapy can be a powerful tool in healing the gut as well as the brain and mind.
 By eating a whole food, nutrient-dense diet, managing stress, and adopting appropriate and adequate movement practices, one can support both the integrity of the gut lining and a healthy gut microbiota.
 These changes can go a long way in minimizing systemic inflammation and its associated physical and mental health consequences.

-For decades, the gut has been conceived of as a highly complex machine with separate and independent parts whose sole task is the digestion of food and the elimination of waste products.
+• For decades, the gut has been conceived of as a highly complex machine with separate and independent parts whose sole task is the digestion of food and the elimination of waste products.
 However, the latest scientific research is beginning to reveal that the digestive system is far more complicated, delicate, and elegant than previously imagined.
 Rather than a machine, it more closely resembles an interdependent ecological system that relies on the health of both human and non-human cells for resilience and proper function.

-Our gastrointestinal tract is home to over 100 trillion microorganisms - that’s more than the number of cells in the human body!
+Our gastrointestinal tract is home to over 100 trillion microorganisms - that’s far more than the number of cells in the human body!
 And these microbes, collectively referred to as the microbiota, are neither silent nor passive tenants that are just along for the ride.
 They, in fact, appear to have a significant impact on our hormones, our metabolism, our cravings, how we think, how we feel, and how we relate to the world around us.
 Our overall health is modulated by our gut microbes in ways that we are only beginning to comprehend.

 The gut manages not only the work of digestion, but it is also the primary site of serotonin production and storage, houses the majority of the body’s immune cells, and is an extensive and vital sensory organ.
-It is the interface of our inner world, our outer world, and the microbial world - collecting and relaying an enormous amount of information to nearly every major organ in the body (especially the brain).
+It is the interface of our inner world, our outer world, and the microbial world - collecting and relaying an enormous amount of information to nearly every major organ in the body (particularly the brain).

 Common disruptors of the microbiome-gut-brain connection include not only poor diet but also a sedentary lifestyle, chronic psychological stress, exposure to environmental toxins and insufficient or poor-quality sleep.
 Real, lasting wellness requires a model of healthcare that considers and addresses every aspect of our lives and how we interact with the world around us - and it all starts in the gut!